instaclustr/terraform-provider-instaclustr/docs/index.md

 However, the apply won’t cause any actual resource changes.
 We advise users to review their Terraform plans and outputs.
 If possible, avoid reordering data centers and tags to prevent these inconsistencies.

-We are currently exploring options to address these limitations, which includes updates to our Terraform Provider.
+We are currently exploring options to address these limitations, which includes updates to our Terraform Provider with [latest SDK](https://github.com/hashicorp/terraform-plugin-framework).
 We understand that the limitations can pose a challenge, and we are committed to resolving it.
-If you are facing these issues or have any further questions, please contact our friendly team at any time.
+If you are facing these issues or have any further questions, please contact [our friendly team](mailto:support@instaclustr.com) at any time.
 Your input is invaluable in helping us improve.